11th June 2012, 04:22 PM

 "I have spoken to Alita about this."

 So the trainer's name is Alita.
-Doesn't ring a bell to me.
+Doesn't ring a bell to me, so she was either a rookie or someone not local from here.
 "What did you say to her?"
 I asked.

 "I praised her for trying to feed her pokémon, but told her not to use alcohol again."

 "Is that all?"
 I asked.
-Why should this pathetic trainer be praised.
+Why should this pathetic trainer be praised for feeding alcohol?
 I sometimes feel that Nurse Joys are far too lenient on these brats.

 Re: Carry On, Blissey